CJPrindle/color-seek/README.md

 ## Summary ##

 Thus concludes this overview.
-If you find **color-seek-cli** useful please let me know.
+If you find **color-seek** useful please let me know.
 I encourage all feedback and suggestions so please do not hesitate to contact me.

 ### ENJOY! ###